-NFL draft betting guide
+NFL betting guide

 Every NFL Sunday, millions of dollars pour into sportsbooks across the United States.
 Most of that money comes from casual fans who back their favorite teams, star quarterbacks, or simply the “obvious” pick on the schedule.
 Sportsbooks know this, which is why betting lines often tilt towards the side attracting the most public money.